teerasej/Developing-Intelligent-Applications-with-Microsoft-Azure-AI-and-GitHub-Copilot/Exercises/2-app-service.md

    #### Task 1: Test the Web API

-   1. In the Microsoft Edge's browser window, open the new tab, then navigate to the URL [`https://imgapi-nextflow-eyh5a5fmgmavd9as.eastus-01.azurewebsites.net/`](https://imgapi-nextflow-eyh5a5fmgmavd9as.eastus-01.azurewebsites.net/).
+   1. In the Microsoft Edge's browser window, open the new tab, then [navigate to the URL which represents the web API that you will use in this lab](webapi.md).
    2. Examine the API's response.
 The API should return a JSON response that contains a list of images.
 (Only one in this case)

    #### Task 2: Create a web app